Optimal projection to improve parametric importance sampling in high dimension: Introduction

 The paper is organised as follows: in Section~\ref{Sec:IS} we recall the foundations of IS.
 In Section~\ref{sec:main-result}, we state our main theoretical result and we compare it with the current state-of-the-art.
-We also position our paper, i.e., we justify the numerical framework that we have adopted.
-Section~\ref{sec:proof} presents the proof of our theoretical result, while Section~\ref{sec:num-results} contains numerical results that assess the efficiency of the directions that we propose.
+Section~\ref{sec:proof} presents the proof of our theoretical result; Section~\ref{sec:num-results-framework} introduces the numerical framework that we have adopted, and Section~\ref{sec:test-cases} presents the numerical results obtained on five different test cases to assess the efficiency of the directions that we propose.
 We conclude in Section~\ref{sec:Ccl} with a summary and research perspectives.